jacebenson/jace.pro/src/post/2016-03-24-5-rules-for-emails/index.md

     -   ServiceNow Weekly Summary for 2017-09-08
     -   ServiceNow Daily Summary for 2017-09-04

-## Decide if you want users to be allowed to unsubscribe to actionable, or informational emails
+## Allow users to unsubscribe to actionable, or informational emails or not

 > Actively discourage the use of Inbound Email as a mechanism for ticket
 > creation.
 It should only be used when the sending party is a robot.